jesusandres31/ddash-docker-web-dashboard/README.md

 # ddash - Docker Web Dashboard 🐋🚢📈

-ddash is a Docker Web Dashboard that provides a user-friendly interface for managing Docker containers, images, volumes and networks.
+ddash is a lightweight Docker Web Dashboard that provides a simple interface for managing Docker containers, images, volumes and networks.

 ## Features